hyper-expanse/semantic-delivery-gitlab/README.md

 $(npm bin)/semantic-release-gitlab
 ```

-To learn how `semantic-release-gitlab` can be used to automate your project's release process, which we highly recommend, please see the _Continuous Integration and Delivery (CID) Setup_ section below.
+To learn how `semantic-release-gitlab` can be used to automatically release your project when new changes are pushed to your repository, which we highly recommend, please see the _Continuous Integration and Delivery (CID) Setup_ section below.

 ### How the Release Happens

 First step of `semantic-release-gitlab` is to get a list of commits made to your project after the latest semantic version tag.
-If no commits are found, which typically occurs if the latest commit in your project is pointed to by a semantic version tag, then `semantic-release-gitlab` will exit cleanly, and indicate that no changes can be released.
+If no commits are found, which typically occurs if the latest commit in your project is pointed to by a semantic version tag, then `semantic-release-gitlab` will exit cleanly and indicate that no changes can be released.
 This ensures you can run the release process multiple times, only releasing new versions if there are unreleased commits.
 If commits are available, `semantic-release-gitlab` will proceed to the next step.

-We then determine the commit convention used by your project with `conventional-commits-detector`.
+Then `semantic-release-gitlab` determines the commit convention used by your project with `conventional-commits-detector`.
 Once we have determined your commit message convention we pass that information on to `conventional-recommended-bump` to determine the appropriate version to release.
 For more information on how versions are determined, please see the _Version Selection_ section below.

 Once a version has been determined by `conventional-recommended-bump`, we generate a new [GitLab release page](http://docs.gitlab.com/ce/workflow/releases.html), with a list of all the changes made since the last version.
 Creating a GitLab release also creates an annotated git tag (Which you can then `git fetch`).